adelowo/portfolio/_posts/2019-01-02-database-migration-golang.md

 #### A sample application

-The `migrate` libary requires some convention as per the migration files.
+The `migrate` library requires some convention as per the migration files.
 This is expected as it is a matter of convention over configuration.
 The migration files have to be named `1_create_XXX.up.sql` and `1_create_XXX.down.sql`.
 So basically, each migration should have an `up.sql` and `down.sql` file.
 The